SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 On UNIX uses the port unreachable message instead (using a UDP packet) by default.

+### Fragmentation

+If a packet needs to be split then a flag is set to say "more fragments".
+Identification is the same through the fragments.
+More fragments flag is not set for the last fragment, but is known to be a fragment due to the fragmentation offset.

+If a part of a fragment is missing, after an amount of time packet loss is assumed.

+Occurs if MTU < datagram size to be sent out on an interface, "Don't fragment" flag allowed: causes ICMP "Destination unreachable: fragmentation needed but don't fragment bit set".

+Reassembly takes place at destination.

+Fragments may be fragmented.

+Experience shows that fragmentation is best avoided.

+#### Avoiding Fragmentation

+* Never send a datagram which is greater than the minimum MTU maximum size it can be sent wholly.
+* Path MTU discovery to make sure you never send a datagram which is grater than the smallest MTU maximum size.

+### Path MTU Discovery

+Intermediate routers may have lower MTUs.

+Uses ICMP uncreachable Error: Fragmentation Required

+`ping -s n -M do`:

+* Set packet size and "do not fragment" bi
+* Returns "message too long" is `s > MTU`.
+* RFC 1191 has likely values

+`traceroute.pmtu`

+* Version of tracerout that automates discovery.

+Firewalls can break PMTU discovery.

+### Sock Traffic Generator

+Sock is a test program which can be run as a client or as a server.

+### Ping

+TTL doesn't always start at 255, might be around 64 but not standardised.

+#### Ping through a router

+Routers have many different interfaces.
+This means, with traceroute, only the nearside interface can be found.

+There is a record route option which can find this: `ping -R`

 ## Unicast Routing in the Internet

 *Example routing problems.
 Interior and exterior routing protocols.
 Protocols covered will include RIP, OSPF and BGP.*